JamesZwq/COMP6841_proj/README.md

   #### server.py:
   The back-end of the login page, to accept the submitted table by the front-end and store the data.
   #### setup_wifi.py:
   Enabling fishing is the core of the entire project.
-Change the settings of hostapd, dnsmasq and lighttpd to enable fishing.
+Change the settings of interfaces, hostapd, dnsmasq and lighttpd to enable fishing.
 The function of each step is mentioned in the comments of this file.
   #### wifi_connect_detile.py:
   Get the current number of device connected this hot spot, the currently acquired zid and password, and the current phishing status.